Grifols (NASDAQ:GRFS) Shares Gap Down to $10.80

-Several equities analysts recently weighed in on GRFS shares.
-Morgan Stanley downgraded shares of Grifols from an “overweight” rating to an “equal weight” rating in a report on Tuesday, August 29th.
-StockNews.com initiated coverage on shares of Grifols in a research note on Thursday, October 5th.
+GRFS has been the topic of a number of research analyst reports.
+JPMorgan Chase & Co. lifted their price target on shares of Grifols from $10.00 to $10.50 and gave the company a “neutral” rating in a research note on Tuesday, December 5th.
+Morgan Stanley lowered Grifols from an “overweight” rating to an “equal weight” rating in a report on Tuesday, August 29th.
+Finally, StockNews.com initiated coverage on Grifols in a report on Thursday, October 5th.
 They set a “hold” rating on the stock.
-Finally, JPMorgan Chase & Co. raised their price objective on shares of Grifols from $10.00 to $10.50 and gave the stock a “neutral” rating in a research note on Tuesday, December 5th.
-Four research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to data from MarketBeat.com, Grifols currently has an average rating of “Hold” and a consensus target price of $10.50.
+Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Hold” and an average target price of $10.50.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Capital World Investors grew its stake in Grifols by 0.5% in the 2nd quarter.
-Capital World Investors now owns 19,515,756 shares of the biotechnology company’s stock valued at $178,764,000 after acquiring an additional 103,445 shares during the period.
-Brandes Investment Partners LP grew its stake in Grifols by 8.2% in the 3rd quarter.
-Brandes Investment Partners LP now owns 11,061,281 shares of the biotechnology company’s stock valued at $101,100,000 after acquiring an additional 835,253 shares during the period.
-Black Creek Investment Management Inc. grew its stake in Grifols by 16.4% in the 3rd quarter.
-Black Creek Investment Management Inc. now owns 9,574,388 shares of the biotechnology company’s stock valued at $87,510,000 after acquiring an additional 1,351,000 shares during the period.
-Pictet Asset Management SA grew its stake in Grifols by 22.6% in the 1st quarter.
-Pictet Asset Management SA now owns 5,530,510 shares of the biotechnology company’s stock valued at $40,760,000 after acquiring an additional 1,019,392 shares during the period.
-Finally, Bank of America Corp DE grew its stake in Grifols by 69.9% in the 1st quarter.
-Bank of America Corp DE now owns 4,274,707 shares of the biotechnology company’s stock valued at $31,505,000 after acquiring an additional 1,759,321 shares during the period.
-Institutional investors and hedge funds own 16.42% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+Capital International Inc. CA grew its position in Grifols by 0.7% in the 2nd quarter.
+Capital International Inc. CA now owns 163,986 shares of the biotechnology company’s stock valued at $1,502,000 after acquiring an additional 1,120 shares in the last quarter.
+US Bancorp DE grew its position in shares of Grifols by 4.6% during the second quarter.
+US Bancorp DE now owns 28,520 shares of the biotechnology company’s stock worth $261,000 after buying an additional 1,253 shares in the last quarter.
+Captrust Financial Advisors grew its position in shares of Grifols by 153.5% during the second quarter.
+Captrust Financial Advisors now owns 2,086 shares of the biotechnology company’s stock worth $25,000 after buying an additional 1,263 shares in the last quarter.
+Signaturefd LLC grew its position in shares of Grifols by 59.2% during the second quarter.
+Signaturefd LLC now owns 4,222 shares of the biotechnology company’s stock worth $39,000 after buying an additional 1,570 shares in the last quarter.
+Finally, China Universal Asset Management Co.
+Ltd. lifted its stake in Grifols by 106.9% during the third quarter.
+China Universal Asset Management Co.
+Ltd. now owns 3,132 shares of the biotechnology company’s stock worth $29,000 after purchasing an additional 1,618 shares during the last quarter.
+16.42% of the stock is owned by institutional investors and hedge funds.

 Grifols, SA operates as a plasma therapeutic company in Spain, the United States, Canada and internationally.
 The Biopharma segment provides plasma derivatives products, including Gamunex/Gamunex-C Immune Globulin Injection, Flebogamma Immune Globulin Intravenous, Xembify Immune Globulin Subcutaneous solution, HyperRAB Rabies Immune Globulin, Prolastin/Prolastin-C/Prolastin-C Liquid/Prolasplan/Prolastina/Pulmolast/Lynspad Alpha 1-Proteinase Inhibitor, Fanhdi and Alphanate, Antihemophilic Factor/von Willebrand factor Complex, Koate-DVI Antihemophilic Factor, Albutein/Albutein Flexbag/ Human Albumin Grifols/Plasbumin Albumin, and Vistaseal/Veraseal; and Tavlesse, a non-plasma derivative medicinal product.